shagu/squarefox/README.md

 # Squarefox

-Squarefox is a minimalistic and dark-theme oriented CSS modification to make firefox less ugly.
+Squarefox is a minimalistic and dark-theme oriented CSS modification to make Firefox less ugly.
-By default, the stock firefox uses rounded buttons in different designs (back/forward buttons), big zoomed adress bars and color schemes that don't match the system colors due to overlayed background images that distort the colors as they should be.
+By default, the stock Firefox uses rounded buttons in different designs (back/forward buttons), big zoomed adress bars and color schemes that don't match the system colors due to overlayed background images that distort the colors as they should be.